-In a large heavy saucepan, bring the remaining 4 C. water with salt to boil.
+In a large heavy saucepan, bring the remaining 4 cups water with salt to boil.
 While stirring with a wooden spoon or whisk, slowly add the cornmeal “a pioggia” falling like rain through your fingers into the salted water.
 The mixture should be smooth and thick and begin to bubble – “perk”.
 Reduce the heat to medium-low and continue stirring until the mixture becomes too thick to stir.
 Add about a cup of the backup water and continue stirring until thick.
-Continue to do this until the polenta is tender, creamy and begins to come away from the sides of the pan, about 30-45min.
+Continue to do this until the polenta is tender, creamy and begins to come away from the sides of the pan, about 30-45minutes.
 Taste and season for salt.

 Note: Use oven mitts while stirring and be very careful of the perking bubbles, which could easily burn your arm.